Call for Proposals [ français ]

 The CRM (Centre de recherches mathématiques) is soliciting applications for scientific activities to take place at the CRM.
 The proposals are

-divided in three categories: thematic semesters, of a duration of up to six months; workshops, conferences or schools, whose duration
+divided in three categories: thematic semesters, of a duration of six months to a year; workshops, conferences or schools, whose duration

 can vary from a couple of days up to two weeks; and targeted research periods for small groups of researchers lasting one to two weeks.